Niche-Squad/APSC-5984-ADS/labs/lab_02/readme.md

 ## 0. Overview

 In this lab, you will learn basic Python syntax.
-We will cover the essential concepts of Python, including variables, data types, operators, and control flow.
+We will cover the essential concepts of Python:

+- Variables and data types

+- Operators

+- Control structures: If-else statements

 You will need to open the `labs/lab_02/assignment.ipynb` file in VS Code and follow the instruction to complete this lab assignment.

 ([Back to top](#apsc-5984-lab-2-python-basics-i))